Convenience Store Licence Obligation Guide

 Loyalty Points or Reward Programs

-This requirement covers any benefits given to customers under a loyalty or rewards marketing program, including coupons, tickets, points, or rewards.
+This requirement applies to all forms of points or rewards issued by a loyalty or rewards program, including coupons, tickets, points or other rewards.

 Cross Promotions and Advertising